arielherself/espresso/README.md

 ----------

-## Scholz of Arabia

-Olaf Scholz, Germany’s chancellor, is visiting three Gulf states this weekend in a bid to shore up energy supplies and dampen prices.
-With imports of oil and gas from Russia cut off, and power-hungry firms and households facing steep winter bills, Europe’s biggest economy is sliding towards a [recession](https://te.arielherself.xyz/finance-and-economics/2022/08/31/europe-is-heading-for-recession-how-bad-will-it-be).

-Mr Scholz will turn on the charm in Saudi Arabia, Qatar and the United Arab Emirates, all big energy exporters, arguing that it is in their own long-term interest to calm markets and keep customers happy.
-Germany is particularly keen to secure liquefied natural gas deliveries from Qatar, which vies with America and Australia as the top exporter of the fuel.
-But the toughest meeting on Mr Scholz’s first visit to the region as chancellor may be with [Muhammad bin Salman](https://te.arielherself.xyz/1843/2022/07/28/mbs-despot-in-the-desert), the Saudi crown prince.
-The kingdom’s record on human rights and its messy entanglement in Yemen’s civil war have not endeared the Saudi leader to German public opinion.

-## Political protests in Angola

-When supporters of Angola’s main opposition party take to the streets on Saturday they will know that their cause is just—and their chances of success slim.
-The National Union for the Total Independence of Angola (UNITA) says [last month’s election](https://te.arielherself.xyz/middle-east-and-africa/2022/09/08/an-unofficial-tally-exposes-angolas-dodgy-election) was rigged by the ruling party—and its former enemy in the country’s civil war—the People’s Movement for the Liberation of Angola (MPLA).

-UNITA has a case.
-Tallies collected by NGOs suggest the result was a near-tie.
-Yet the electoral commission announced that the MPLA won 51% of the vote.
-Without a majority, the party’s grip on power would have been at risk.
-Alas, the courts, the commission and, most importantly, Angola’s security apparatus, are all under its thumb.
-So UNITA’s protests will probably be defeated, peacefully or otherwise.
-The only comfort it can take is that, given President João Lourenço’s [disappointing record](https://te.arielherself.xyz/middle-east-and-africa/2022/08/18/a-dictators-ghost-haunts-angolas-upcoming-elections), the opposition will only grow in strength in Africa’s largest oil producer.

-## “Sidney”, a new look at a Hollywood trailblazer

-The rags-to-riches life story of [Sidney Poitier](https://te.arielherself.xyz/books-and-arts/it-was-hard-for-any-viewer-to-look-away-from-sidney-poitier/21807122), as recounted in a new documentary about the trailblazing actor, just released, is as compelling a narrative as any in his films.
-Sir Sidney’s parents were poor Bahamian tomato farmers.
-As a teenager, he was taught to read by a Jewish waiter in New York.
-He went on to become one of Hollywood’s first black leading men (starring in hits like “The Defiant Ones” and “Guess Who’s Coming To Dinner”), the first black winner of an Academy Award for acting (for “Lilies of the Field”), and a director of raucous comedies (such as “Stir Crazy”).

-Oprah Winfrey, the documentary’s producer, and other friends speak of him with love and respect.
-But the highlights of “Sidney” are the archive interviews with the actor himself, who died in January at the age of 94.
-The towering dignity and authority that made him a superstar can be seen in every clip.

-## Juanes, a Colombian rock star, plays in America

-Juanes returns to the American stage in San Diego on Saturday to promote his album, “Origen”.
-The Colombian singer, a winner of three Grammy awards and 26 Latin Grammys, will also release a new album in the coming months.

-His songs unite traditional Colombian rhythms with rock instrumentation, giving him rockstar status in his homeland.
-Born in 1972 and growing up in 1980s Medellín, a city terrorised by Pablo Escobar’s [drug cartel](https://te.arielherself.xyz/the-economist-explains/2022/02/08/how-drug-trafficking-is-and-isnt-to-blame-for-violence-in-latin-america) and guerrilla fighters, music provided an emotional escape: “We clung to it as if our lives depended on it,” he recalled.
-His breakthrough hit was “Fijate Bien”, a song about Colombia’s ubiquitous land mines.
-In 2008 his “Peace Without Borders” concerts attempted to create cross-border civilian unity amid the diplomatic crisis unfolding between Colombia, Ecuador and Venezuela.
-His career spans a turbulent period of Colombian history—but also a time of change.
-Last month Colombia’s first ever [left-wing president](https://te.arielherself.xyz/the-americas/2022/06/20/how-gustavo-petro-a-former-guerrilla-might-govern-colombia) took office.

 ## Weekend profile: William Kentridge, South African artist

 Using just a stick of charcoal and crisp sheet of white paper, [William Kentridge](https://te.arielherself.xyz/books-and-arts/2020/12/09/william-kentridge-contemplates-history-and-creation) tries to make sense of a messy world.
 Over and over, he traces a line, smudges it a little, rubs it out and traces it anew.
 His mediums are many, his subjects wide ranging: the Russian revolution; the great colonial wars of the 20th century; the inequities of his native South Africa, first under apartheid and then democratic rule.
 Doubt, migration and the slipperiness of history are recurring themes.